 Session Outlook

 American session liquidity often amplifies technical moves.
 With no major U.S. data due today, price action will be driven by continued reaction to the Iran‑US headlines and week‑end positioning.
 The expected range, based on the ATR(14) of $21.52, sits between $4,645 and $4,689 – meaning any break beyond $4,667 support would accelerate volatility.
 Keep an eye on NY opening flows for a potential fakeout before the real move.
+As of June 15, the gold price has shifted considerably, but the same principles apply.

 Technical Analysis